These Bollywood actors play charismatic anti-heroes on screen

 Everyone loves the hero, but rarely, if ever, forgets the villain.
 The last few years has witnessed the rise of the anti-hero; he could be anybody, right from a weepy loser or creepy stalker to a corrupt cop, conman or gangster.
 However, in spite of their wobbly moral compass and despicable antics, many mean protagonists in Hindi films have been incredibly charismatic.

-All eyes are now on Randeep Hooda, who plays maverick serial killer Charles Sobhraj in his upcoming film, 'Main Aur Charles'.
-And going by the trailer, the actor seems just the ticket for the role.
+Randeep Hooda plays maverick serial killer Charles Sobhraj in 'Main Aur Charles'.
+The actor seems just the ticket for the role.
 In last year’s 'Highway' with Alia Bhatt, Randeep also had a negative role -- a brute truck driver.

 Ajay Devgn (above) and Emraan Hashmi (below) were cast as gangsters in 'Once Upon A Time Mumbaai' (2010)